-The Ombudsman can act on request from an individual or ex officio, however it cannot intervene in court cases (Art.13).
-When the Ombudsman will conclude that violations are made, she may make recommendations, suggestions, opinions and indications on how to act upon detected violations; propose retrial (reopening of the case); initiate disciplinary proceedings against officials or responsible persons; and apply to the competent public prosecutor and to initiate criminal procedures.

-f) Is / are the body / bodies a quasi-judicial institution?
+The Ombudsperson can act on request from an individual or ex officio, however it cannot intervene in court cases (Art.13).
+When the Ombudsperson will conclude that violations are made, s/he may make recommendations, suggestions, opinions and indications on how to act upon detected violations; propose retrial (reopening of the case); initiate disciplinary proceedings against officials or responsible persons; and apply to the competent public prosecutor and to initiate criminal procedures.219 g) Is / are the body / bodies a quasi-judicial institution?
 Please briefly describe how this functions.
 Are the decisions binding?
 Does the body /bodies have the power to impose sanctions?
 Is an appeal possible?
 To the body itself?
 To courts?)
 Are the decisions well respected?
-(Please illustrate with examples/decisions) Is the independence of the body / bodies stipulated in the law?
-If not, can the body/bodies be considered to be independent?
-Please explain why.
+(Please illustrate with examples/decisions)

 The Commission has elements of a quasi-judicial institution, however it does not impose sanctions, but only delivers opinions and recommendations.
-It can receive a case on any of the grounds in the public and private sphere in order to protect complaintants.
+It can receive a case on any of the grounds in the public and private sphere in order to protect complainants.
 Complaints are filed free of charge, but need to contain facts and proof to support the claims.

-Once the Commission receives a complaint, it forwards it to the respondent within 15 days of receiption.
+Once the Commission receives a complaint, it forwards it to the respondent within 15 days of receipt.
 The respondent has 15 days to reply to the complaint.
 All together, the Commission is to deliver an opinion in 90 days from the day of receipt of the complaint.